FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 and the same logical record may be duplicated across many containing resources.
 This makes SQL best practices difficult since the data is denormalized and ambiguous.
 For instance, `Patient.generalPractitioner` may be a contained resource that may or may not be the same practitioner seen in other *Patient* resources.
 Therefore, the approach in this specification requires systems to pre-process the data into normalized, independent resources if needed.

 For the same reason, the output from running a ViewDefinition will not include contained resources.
-For instance, a view of *Practitioner* resources will include top-level *Practitioner* resources but not contained *Practictioner* resources from inside the *Patient* resources.
+For instance, a view of *Practitioner* resources will include top-level *Practitioner* resources but not contained *Practitioner* resources from inside the *Patient* resources.

 ### Unnesting semantics